Expenses (2024-25)

 Students must apply for housing during open application periods.
 Priority is granted to applicants who are married and/or have children and/or are 25 years of age or older.
 Housing offers are made to other applicants on a first-come, first-served basis.
 Financial arrangements must be approved by Student Financial Services before a student may move into a residence.

-Students not registered for the following quarter are required to vacate the day after the last day of finals, or if graduation in June, the day following the graduation commencement.
+Students not registered for the following quarter are required to vacate the day after the last day of finals, or if graduating in June, the day following the graduation commencement.
 A 30-day "move out" notice is required.
 Students not giving a 30-day notice may forfeit up to 30 days of rent.
 Upon vacating, students are responsible for restoring the residence to its initial clean condition.
 If there are charges for an incomplete move out, cleaning, damages, moving out late, or failure to return keys, these charges will be added to the student's account.

-For more information, visit wallawalla.edu/village or contact Village Housing Office at (509) 527-2109 or village@wallawalla.edu.
+For more information, visit wallawalla.edu/village or contact Village Housing at (509) 527-2109 or village@wallawalla.edu.

 Student Organization Fees